emacs-eaf/emacs-application-framework/README.md

 |                                                  |                                                         |

 ## EmacsConf2020 - Extend Emacs to Modern GUI Applications with EAF
-- EAF talk & demo on the EmacsConf2020, presented to you by [MatthewZMD](https://github.com/MatthewZMD).
+- EAF talk & demo at EmacsConf2020, presented to you by [MatthewZMD](https://github.com/MatthewZMD)
 - Homepage (Q&A included): https://emacsconf.org/2020/talks/34/
 - Youtube link: